 Jim Winkle's Bike Routes from Madison, Wisconsin

 Most of the bike routes below start from the east Arboretum entrance.
 A few of these have a sustainability theme... organic/local food restaurants, solar/wind energy, a farm that grows food for people (these are surprisingly rare), a farm incubator, and certainly biking itself is an earth-friendly way to travel.

-I organize small group rides using these routes; contact me early in the season if you know me and you're interested in biking together.
+I organize small group rides using these routes; contact me early in the season if you're interested in biking together.
 We average 10-12 mph and often stop for lunch or coffee.
 The rides get progressively longer throughout the season and culminate in a century ride.

 Many of these are lovely rides, especially the longer ones.
 There are generally restrooms and water at the halfway point.
 Some of these rides require a state trail pass to make it easier to get out of Madison.